 Where can you use Google Pay?

 Google Pay is accepted at millions of places worldwide.
 You can use Google Pay in any stores that already enable tap-and-go payments, which is almost everywhere these days.
-You can also use Google Pay to make purchases within a large number of popular apps, such as Deliveroo and Wish as well as on websites like JB Hi-Fi.
+You can also use Google Pay to make purchases within a large number of popular apps, such as Wish as well as on websites like JB Hi-Fi.
 When using Google Pay to make purchases online, you avoid having to manually enter your card details each time you make a transaction.
 If you’re not sure if a particular merchant accepts Google Pay, just look for the Google Pay symbol or the contactless payment symbol.

 Which devices support Google Pay?

 Google Pay is supported by all Android devices that have the operating system 4.4 (KitKat) and above.
 You can also use Google Pay on a compatible Android Wear 2.0 smartwatch.